ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 Python is a beautiful language.
 As a former Literature major in college, I can say it is actually poetic.

-Pythonic code, especially without logging and comments, is elegant, not akward.
-However, to a support or maintaining engineer, this elegance, this poetry, might still be seen as complex.
+Pythonic and idiomatic Python code is elegant, not akward.
+However, to a support or maintaining engineer, this elegance, this poetry, might still be seen as complex without more prosaic comments and logging messages.

 I love long-winded comments and intense-amounts of logging for support reasons.
 I have done support, and I loved clear explanations and explication-style logging.